Fudgy Brownies

 2025 Update: This recipe was originally shared in June 2019.
 This post has been updated to include new photos, detailed directions, and additional dairy-free tips.
 I hope you enjoy this dairy-free brownie recipe.

-Why We Love Fudgy Chocolate Dairy-Free Brownies
+Why We Love These Fudgy Chocolate Dairy-Free Brownies

 As a self proclaimed chocoholic, there is never not a good time to dive face first into a pan of warm chocolate brownies.
 Some of the reasons you will love these dairy-free treats include: